Tonix22/NuandRFProyect/FPGA_FW/openOCD/README.md

 If build fails intall a gcc version lower than 8 https://github.com/intel/gvt-linux/issues/167#issuecomment-676082889

+Delete -werror flag in the compiler for an easier solution

 ## Example of RISC-V GDB usage :
 ```bash
 riscv32-unknown-elf-gdb myExecutable.elf